dBankCore/steem/doc/dpay-debug-node.md

-Python Debug Node Readme
+# dPay Debug Node
 ------------------------

 The Python Debug Node is a wrapper class that automates the creation and maintenance of a running dPay Debug Node.
-The Debug Node is a plugin for dPay that allows realtime local modification of the chain state in a way that mimicks real world behaviors without corrupting a localally saved blockchain or propogating changes to the live chain.
+The Debug Node is a plugin for dPay that allows realtime local modification of the chain state in a way that mimics real world behaviors without corrupting a locally saved blockchain or propagating changes to the live chain.

 More information of the debug node can be found [here](debug_node_plugin.md)